mattidorsch/synspec51_fork/README.md

 #### Heavy-metal ionization data

-Support for heavy metals (`Z > 30`) has been extended to ionization stages beyond III, typically up to VII.
+Support for heavy metals (`Z > 30`) has been extended to ionisation stages beyond III, typically up to VII.
 See [Dorsch et al. (2019)](https://ui.adsabs.harvard.edu/abs/2019A%26A...630A.130D/abstract) for the basic implementation and initial atomic data sources.
 A major extension of the line list is described in [Dorsch et al. (2026)](https://ui.adsabs.harvard.edu/abs/2026A%26A...711A..63D/abstract).

 In summary:

 * Partition functions are computed using a modified version of `PFSPEC`, using `PARTDV`.
-* Existing energy-level data were extracted from the original source code and moved to the external file `data_syn/pfspec_data.dat`.
+* Existing energy-level data were extracted from the original synspec51 source code and moved to the external file `data_syn/pfspec_data.dat`.
 * Energy levels for newly added ions are primarily sourced from NIST ([Atomic Spectra Database](https://physics.nist.gov/PhysRefData/ASD/levels_form.html)) or, where necessary, from individual publications.

 The file `data_syn/pfspec_data.dat` is read by the `pfspec_data_storage` module.